Boost Your Immune System Naturally with These Top 10 Foods

 A robust immune system is essential for overall health, helping your body fend off potential infections and illnesses.
 While no single food can guarantee immunity from sickness, incorporating certain nutrient-rich options into your diet may help support your immune system.
 The following list explores ten foods that are commonly associated with promoting health and well-being, offering a natural way to potentially bolster your defenses.
-Let’s dive into these delicious and nutritious choices.

 1. Citrus Fruits: A Vitamin C Powerhouse